Actindo-AG/Documentation/PIM/UserInterface/03b_AttributeSets.md

 - [x]
   Select the checkbox to display the editing toolbar.
 If you click the checkbox in the header, all attributes in the list are selected.

-In the *Create attribute set* view, no attributes are displayed in list.
-You have to save the attribute set to edit the assigned attributes.
+In the *Create attribute set* view, no attributes are displayed in the list.
+You must save the attribute set before you can assign attributes to it.

 ## Edit attribute set

 *PIM > Settings > Tab ATTRIBUTE SETS > Select attribute set*

 ![Edit attribute set](../../Assets/Screenshots/PIM/Settings/AttributeSets/EditAttributeSet.png "[Edit attribute set]")

+**Edit attribute set**

 - ![Back](../../Assets/Icons/Back02.png "[Back]") (Back)
   Click this button to close the *Edit attribute set* view and return to the attribute set list.
 All changes are rejected.

 - Language
-  Click the drop-down list and select the language in which the *Name (Language)* and *Description (Language)* fields are displayed.
-The languages *English (United States)* and *Deutsch (Deutschland)* are available in the drop-down list.
+  Click the drop-down list and select the system language in which the *Name (Language)* and *Description (Language)* fields are displayed.
+By default, the following options are available:

-  [comment]: <> (Is that right? -> language question)
+  - **English (United States)**
+  - **Deutsch (Deutschland)**

 - [SAVE]
   Click this button to save the attribute set, close the *Edit attribute set* view and return to the attribute set list.

 - *Name (Language)*
-  Attribute set name in the selected language.
+  Click the field to edit the attribute set name in the selected language.

 - *Description (Language)*
-  Description to the attribute set in the selected language.
+  Click the field to edit the description to the attribute set in the selected language.

 - *Key*
   Attribute set key.
-The key is required for API access and must be system wide unique.
 In the *Edit attribute set* view, this field is locked.

 - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") *Active*
   Enable this toggle to set the attribute set status to active.
 Disable the toggle to set the status to inactive.
 By default, this toggle is enabled.